Close

 • Related

 Nadim Choufi’s work explores how ideals of progress manifest and seduce, and the price of such visions on the lives subjected to their realization.
 Through sculpture, film, and text, Choufi draws on visual and literary practices that oppose or complicate narratives of national and global progress.
-In a new publication for his project at SculptureCenter, Choufi composes a cento poem from lines borrowed from Arab poets who transform themselves, their lovers, and their people into animals and natural elements, speaking through these tongues of love and resistance.
+For Choufi’s project at SculptureCenter, he has produced a new publication, In the Face of the Dragon, in which he composed a cento poem from lines borrowed from Arab poets who transform themselves, their lovers, and their people into animals and natural elements, speaking through these tongues of love and resistance.
+The publication is translated to English by Suneela Mubayi in collaboration with the artist.

 Sponsors